 OHA/ODE Recommendation(s) Response: Describe how you will ensure continuity of instruction for students who may miss school due to illness.
 Teachers will continue to provide instruction through google classroom and daily communication with students and families.
 Describe how you identify those in your school setting that are disproportionately impacted by communicable disease and which students and families may need differentiated or additional support.
 Student experiencing poverty and/or homelessness: These students may lack adequate access to direct parent support, medical care, or other health care services and as a result may experience increased infection rate, increased length/duration of symptoms, and decreased access to vaccination, and increased exposure to others that may be symptomatic due to lack of adequate child care services.
 Students will likely need to access more educational services from their home or other alternative locations during repeated isolation periods.
-Students with disabilities (specifically those with immunocompromised health conditions): These students will likely experience a higher rate of infection, increased length/duration and strength of symptoms, and increased mortality rate.
-LGSD district administration, building administration, and special education staff will work directly with families to provide services and supports as needed in a collaborative approach when their a needs due to isolation needs or requirements.
+Students with disabilities (specifically those with immunocompromised health conditions): These students will likely experience a higher rate of infection, increased length/duration and strength or symptoms, and increased mortality rate.
+LGSD district administration, building administration, and special education staff will work directly with families to provide services and support as needed in a collaborative approach when there is a need due to isolation needs or requirements.
 Describe the process by which the school will implement a differentiated plan for those that are disproportionately impacted, historically underserved or at higher risk of negative impacts or complications related to communicable disease.
 LGSD will continue to train teachers and educational staff on needs of students and technology to provide distance learning LGSD will provide technology, accounts, access to Google Classroom and other distance learning apps, etc. LGSD admin/staff will communicate with students and families that are impacted by COVID-19 and develop individualized plans for providing access to learning.
 LGSD admin/staff will monitor student progress and provide opportunities to communicate regularly with teachers for support.

-OHA/ODE Recommendation(s) Response: 1.
-Technology training for staff 2.
-Training on individualized support/services/plans for students experiencing COVID-19 3.
-Appropriate staffing and resources to provide supports as needed during distance learning monitored successfully.
+Describe what support, training or logistics need to be in place to ensure that the named strategies are understood, implemented, and monitored successfully.
+Technology training for staff Training on individualized support/services/plans for students experiencing COVID-19 Appropriate staffing and resources to provide supports as needed during distance learning